mariopineda/pde-console-4-mad-libs/README.md

 Once the poem has been loaded you need to loop across each array entry (representing each line in the poem) and replace every occurence of the placeholders ```<noun>```, ```<verb>``` and ```<adjective>``` with a random word from the corresponding dictionary.

 The only console output the program will produce is the generated mad lib.

+These is one possible sequence of events:
+1. Load madlib poem file
+2. Load dictionaries (nouns, verbs, adjectives)
+3. Loop across the individual lines in the madlib poem and for each line,
+  * Replace the nouns, verbs and adjectives in the current line
+  * Print the current line

 ## Programing tips
 * Review arrays (https://processing.org/tutorials/arrays/), strings (https://processing.org/reference/String.html)